davidateeyore/GerbClock/README.md

 I found a glitch with the version of RTCLib that I was using, causing the month display to be corrupted e.g. 'APR' was displayed as 'AMR'. updating to latest version of RTCLib fixed this now displays 'Apr'.

 dt 18APR2022

+The clock has been working fine for a while now, the next clock will be a large 7 seg LED model for the Shed! dt 17MAY2024